I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • consider other options, expand the choice;

-• evaluate all the PROS and CONS on the issues of the Descartes Square;
+• evaluate all the PROS and CONS on the issues of Descartes Square;

-• assess whether the decision is in conflict with your basic principles;
+• assess whether the decision contradicts your basic principles;

 • if possible, postpone the decision, wait, “sleep with this thought” using the “Glass of Water” technique.

-Under all other circumstances, always be confident in yourself and in your dream, don't give up, be optimistic...
-Do not think about what others will think, but at the same time, your decision will be correct only when, after making it, you will have peace of mind and you will be sure that you do not harm anyone and do not go against your principles.
+In all other circumstances, always be confident in yourself and in your dreams, don't give up, be optimistic.
+Do not think about what others will think, but at the same time, your decision will be correct only when, after making it, you will have peace of mind and you will be sure that you are not harming anyone and are not going against your principles.

 I wish you inspiration and a lot of strength for all your plans and decisions!

-The philosopher Jean Buridan lived in France in the XIV century.
-He composed a lot.
-But the descendants remembered his parable about a donkey that died of hunger due to the fact that from two identical armfuls of hay he could not choose the one with which it was better to start.
-Do we also look like donkeys when we are trying to make an important decision?
+The philosopher Jean Buridan lived in France in the 14th century.
+I composed a lot of things.
+But he was remembered by posterity for his parable about a donkey who died of hunger because he couldn’t choose which one was better to start with from two identical armfuls of hay.
+Don't we also look like such ass when we try to make an important decision?

 Our expert - psychologist Marianna Gorskaya.

 From early childhood until the end of our days, we are forced to live in a state of constant choice.
 What to wear: a blue dress or a red one?
-Which fan do you prefer: reliable or witty?
-Where to go to study: in prestigious university or where it is easier?
+Which fan would you prefer: reliable or witty?
+Where to go to study: in prestigious university or where it’s easier?
 Which job to choose: profitable or interesting?
 And so - in everything.
-How you don't want to make a mistake when the choice concerns really significant things!
+I really don’t want to make a mistake when the choice concerns really important things!

-The easiest way in this regard is fatalists and do not care.
-You swim to yourself at the behest of the waves - where fate will steer, and you don't know the trouble.
-What kind of dress hangs closer - then you need to put on.
-Who of the suitors will be more persistent - for that and get married.
-Which of the employers will show the greatest interest - that will get it.
+It’s easiest in this regard for fatalists and people who don’t care.
+You float according to the will of the waves - where fate will steer you, and you don’t know trouble.
+Whichever dress hangs closest is what you should wear.
+Which of the suitors will be more persistent will marry him.
+Whichever employer shows more interest will get it.
 People with developed intuition also have a good life, as well as those who consider themselves such, and therefore are convinced that their choice is always infallible.
-Everyone else suffers, doubts, despairs and wonders how global solutions accept, relying on ephemeral intuition or the blind will of fate!
-However, it is in this, condemned by many, approach, according to psychologists, that there is often a great life wisdom.
-After all, all the options for the possible development of events cannot be calculated, so sometimes it is better to just trust your sixth sense, or even rely on Russian at best.
+Everyone else suffers, doubts, despairs and wonders how it is possible global solutions accept, relying on ephemeral intuition or the blind will of fate!
+However, it is precisely this approach, condemned by many, that, according to psychologists, often contains great life wisdom.
+After all, it’s impossible to calculate all the possible developments of events, so sometimes it’s better to just trust your sixth sense or even rely on Russian chance.
 And then act according to the circumstances.

-But before you take the final step, it would be nice to weigh everything properly.
-And only if, after much thought, the answer never came by itself - then you can use your intuition or take risks.
+But before you take the final step, it would be nice to weigh everything carefully.
+And only if, after much thought, the answer does not come by itself, then you can use your intuition or take risks.

 Comprehensive approach

-There's a lot rational methods decision making.
-For example, there is a well-known psychological reception: write down on a sheet of paper in two columns the pros and cons of one or another choice, and then, by simple mathematical calculation, decide which one is more profitable.
-There is also a more advanced way.
-It is called the "Descartes square".
-This way of making a decision is ideal when you need to choose whether to take a fateful step or it is better to leave it as it is.
-For example, you can resort to this method to decide whether to divorce your husband or not, change your job or stay the same, take out a mortgage or not, put up with your mother-in-law or not communicate with her until the end of your days.
-The essence of this simple technique is to look at the situation more broadly, not from one or two, but from four different angles.
+There are many rational methods decision making.
+For example, there is a well-known psychological technique: write down the pros and cons of this or that choice on a piece of paper in two columns, and then use a simple mathematical calculation to decide which one is more profitable.
+There is a more advanced way.
+It is called "Descartes square".
+This method of decision-making is ideal when you need to choose whether to take a life-changing step or whether it is better to leave everything as is.
+For example, you can resort to this method to decide whether to divorce your husband or not, change your job or stay the same, take out a mortgage or not, put up with your mother-in-law or not communicate with her for the rest of your days.
+The essence of this simple technique is to look at the situation more broadly, not from one or two, but from four different sides.
 To do this, you need to divide a sheet of paper into 4 columns and answer 4 questions:

-• What if this happens?
-(The pros of getting what you want.)
+• What will happen if this happens?
+(The benefits of getting what you want.)

-• What happens if this does not happen?
-(The pros of not getting what you want.)
+• What happens if this doesn't happen?
+(Pros of not getting what you want.)

 • What will NOT happen if this happens?
-(Cons of getting what you want.)
+(Disadvantages of getting what you want.)

 • What will NOT happen if this does NOT happen?
-(Cons of not getting what you want.)
+(Disadvantages of not getting what you want.)

-Indeed, often we consider only the pros and cons of the onset of a possible event, but we do not take into account the positive and negative sides"Status quo".
-And a comprehensive assessment avoids unnecessary risk.
-And then you will not have to endure annoying losses that could have been easily avoided.
-We wish you less mistakes!
+After all, we often consider only the pros and cons of the occurrence of a possible event, but do not take into account the positive and negative sides"status quo".
+And a comprehensive assessment allows you to avoid unnecessary risks.
+And then you won’t have to endure annoying losses that could have easily been avoided.
+We wish you to make fewer mistakes!

 NATA KARLIN

-Man at a crossroads while making important decision, is guided by two extremes - good and bad.
-What happens after we do or do not do something important?
-Is the end of the world sure, or will peace and harmony reign?
-Why do we rush to extremes?
+Man being at a crossroads when making important decision, is guided by two extremes - good and bad.
+What comes after we do or don't do something important?
+Will it be the end of the world or will peace and harmony reign?
+Why do we go to extremes?
 Is there really no middle ground?

-WITH early age, each person regularly faces a choice:
+WITH early age, every person regularly faces a choice:

-Should I wear pants today or a skirt?
+Should I wear pants or a skirt today?

-with a handsome man or spend an evening with a smart and interesting fan?
+with a handsome guy or spend an evening with a smart and interesting admirer?

-Go to college by calling or obey your parents in choosing a profession?
+Should I go to college as a vocation or should I listen to my parents in choosing a profession?

-You can continue indefinitely!
-How difficult it is to make the right decision when the choice concerns such serious things as choosing a profession or a job.
+You can continue endlessly!
+How difficult it is to make the right decision when the choice concerns such serious things as the choice of profession or workplace.

-There are people in the world who do not doubt the correctness the decision...
+There are people in the world who do not doubt the correctness decision taken.
 One can only envy them.

-This category of people unwittingly.
-They do not torment themselves with a choice, they go with the flow in the direction where the "finger of fate" will point.
-It's easier for them to reach out, get out of the closet what they grabbed for, and put it on without hesitation.
+This category of people involuntarily.
+They do not torment themselves with choice, they go with the flow in the direction where the “finger of fate” points.
+It’s easier for them to reach out, take out what they’re grabbing from the closet, and put it on without thinking.
 Go on a date with whoever calls first.
-To go to the institute to study the one that.
-Whichever job comes up first, stay on that one until the end of your life.
-And, after all, in their own way they are absolutely right!
+Go to study at the institute that...
+Whatever job comes up first, you will stay in that one for the rest of your life.
+And, in their own way, they are absolutely right!
 Why torment yourself with unnecessary doubts if life itself will put everything in its place?

 Intuition.

 There is another category of people who never doubt the correctness of their choice.
 These are individuals with developed.
 Or those who believe that they have this feeling.
-They never doubt the correctness of the decision.
-After all, the confidence that intuition will not fail, will not leave them.
+They never doubt the correctness of the decision made.
+After all, the confidence that intuition will not let them down will not leave them.

-But such people are in the minority, the rest are tormented, tormented and doubted.
+But such people are in the minority; the rest are tormented, tormented and doubtful.

-What does a person rely on when he does not know how to act correctly in a given situation?
+What does a person rely on when he doesn’t know what to do correctly in a given situation?

-It is possible to calculate the development of events to the smallest detail only if you use the theory of probability.
-And then, the value will be very approximate.
+It is possible to calculate the development of events down to the smallest detail only if you use the theory of probability.
+And then the value will be very approximate.
 However, few of us know how to do this.
-Therefore, trusting the will of chance, you can achieve better results than those when a person intends to "swim against the tide" only to prove that the decision was correct.
+Therefore, by trusting to chance, you can achieve best results than those where a person intends to “swim against the tide” just to prove that the decision was correct.

-To learn how to correctly assess the current problem and do decisive step, use the "Descartes square".
+To learn how to correctly assess the current problem and make decisive step, use the “Descartes square”.

-There are many ways that can show all the pros and cons of a decision.
-For example, you can split a piece of paper into two pieces.
-In the first column, write down the benefits that you will derive as a result of your decision.
-In the second, there are cons.
+There are many ways that can show the pros and cons of a decision.
+For example, you can divide a sheet of paper into two parts.
+In the first column, write down the advantages that you will gain as a result of the decision made.
+The second is the cons.

-Most effective method is considered the "square of Descartes".
+Most effective method is considered to be “Descartes square”.
 Now the sheet of paper is divided into four parts, each of which contains a question that requires a detailed answer:

-Negative sides of the fulfillment of desires.
-(What can you avoid if you get what you want);
+Negative aspects of wish fulfillment.
+(What can be avoided if you get what you want);

-Negative sides of failure to fulfill the desired.
-(What can be avoided if you do not get what you want).
+Negative aspects of not achieving what you want.
+(What can be avoided if you don’t get what you want).

-By answering in each square to questions asked, you will quickly come to the right decision.
-Here you need to evaluate and weigh all the pros and cons that may arise as a result of your decision, and take the only correct one.
+Answering in each square questions asked, you will quickly come to the right decision.
+Here you need to evaluate and weigh all the pros and cons that may arise as a result of your decision, and make the only correct one.

-What is the correct decision?
-This is the distance between the starting point (task) and the point at which a person will receive satisfaction of his needs and intentions (solution).
-In this process, all components of a person's personality are involved: mind, will, character and motivation.
-All this, both helps and hinders the correct decision-making.
-Assess yourself, try to remember what exactly motivates you at the moment when you need to mobilize all your efforts in order to concentrate on one task.
-Sweep away the unnecessary, and remove the unnecessary from yourself.
+What is the right decision?
+This is the distance between the starting point (task) and the point at which a person will receive satisfaction of his needs and plans (solution).
+This process involves all components of a person’s personality: mind, will, character and motivation.
+All this both helps and hinders the right decisions.
+Assess yourself, try to remember what exactly motivates you at that moment when you need to mobilize all your efforts to concentrate on one task.
+Sweep away the unnecessary and remove the unnecessary from yourself.

 Confirmation.

-Looking for correct decision, the person weighs all the components of the supposed success.
-Choose on the basis of facts, do not be guided by speculation and ghostly "what if."
-Ignore information that you consider contradictory, look for rational grain.
+Looking for the right decision, a person weighs all the components of his expected success.
+Choose based on the facts, do not be guided by speculation and illusory “what if.”
+Ignore information that you consider contradictory, look for a rational grain.

 Subsequence.